 - Good image overlap makes the AutoGCPs results more reliable, with each target visible in multiple images.

-- Only the CP targets in use should be visible.
+- Only the targets in use should be visible.
 If unused targets are visible in the images, AutoGCPs can be misled.

 AutoGCP algorithm is implemented in: